 Another option for an uncontested divorce could be a simplified joint divorce.
 However, to file such a divorce case, you need to meet specific requirements if you are a resident of Cook County, Illinois.
 Firstly, no minors should be involved in the divorce.
 In addition to that, either of the partners shouldn’t possess real estate property, and your marital estate should be less than $50,000.
 Furthermore, you should be married for less than eight years, and your combined salary should be no more than $60,000 per year.

 There shouldn’t be support required for either of the spouses, and there should not be any underlying issues from the divorce that are yet to be settled.
 If such is the case, the Illinois divorce process will become significantly easier for both of you.
 If you are unsure whether you qualify for a joint simplified divorce or not, you can always contact an experienced attorney.

 How Long Does it Take to File for Divorce?

 There cannot be a definite answer to this question.
 Depending on all the circumstances mentioned above, your divorce can happen in as little as six weeks, or it could take 18 months to finalize.
 If there are further complications, you can expect a longer time.
 It's hard to say how long the divorce process will take without having an experienced divorce lawyer review your case.

-Tommalieh Law family lawyers have years of experience handling divorces in Cook County, Illinois and can help you speed up the process.
+Our Orland Park family law lawyers have years of experience handling divorces in Cook County, Illinois and can help you speed up the process.
 We are dedicated to our clients and are here to make this difficult process as easy and painless as possible.
 We will provide you with the best legal aid available for any of your family law issues.
 Contact us today to schedule your FREE case review!